 In short, all women are called to live their vocation with the selfless love of a nun and the nurturing mind of a mother.

 If you live within the Diocese of Raleigh and you are interesting in the women’s discernment group that meets at St. Joseph’s Catholic Church in Raleigh, or if you are interesting in starting another group in your parish, email Sofia Lonnecker at email@example.com for information.

 1Sr.
 Clare Matthiass, Discerning Religious Life, quote: Sr. Maria Teresa(Valdosta, Vianney Vocations, 2017), 190

 Sasha Brelinsky is the 4th oldest of 8 children.
-She is currently enrolled as a high school student in Seton Home Study School as well as employed part time at her family's restaurant in Rolesville, North Carolina.
-Her hobbies include reading, writing, crafting, baking, and admiring shoes.
-She is still discerning God's plan for her life and college major.
+She graduated high school through Seton Home Study School and continues to pursue an interest in writing.
+She is employed part time at her family's restaurant in Rolesville, North Carolina.
+Sasha is still discerning God's plan for her life and college major.